MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-copilot-general.md

 ## What is the Copilot in model-driven apps in Customer insights - Journeys?

-This is the general Copilot available to all Power Apps model-driven apps.
+This is the general copilot available to all Power Apps model-driven apps.
 Within Customer Insights - Journeys the prompt starters are adapted to fit the marketing scenarios our users focus on.
 Copilot for model-driven apps in Power Apps is a feature for app users to get insights about the data in their apps through conversation in natural language.
 Copilot helps app users boost their productivity through AI-powered insights and intuitive app navigation.
 This feature is available throughout the model-driven app.
 [Learn more about Copilot in model-driven apps](/power-apps/maker/common/faqs-copilot-model-driven-app)

 ## What can Copilot in model-driven apps in Customer insights do?